kawamataryo/algo-method-local-template/README.md

 Create a repository from [this link](https://github.com/kawamataryo/algo-method-local-template/generate) and clone it locally.

-### 2. Generate test cases and problem
+### 2. Generate test cases and answer sheet
-Generate test cases and answer files for the target question under `/questions`.
+Generate test cases and answer sheet for the target question under `/questions`.
 The question number is the number at the end of the URL. (e.g. `https://algo-method.com/tasks/116/` is `No=116`)

 ```